md-random/Blackjack/README.md

 1. `startGame()`: Initializes the game with user-defined settings.
 2. `placeBet()`: Handles the betting process before each hand.

+### Logging Functions

+1. `updateHandLog(entry)`: Updates the hand log with detailed information about each hand, including the new handNumber.

 ### Computed Properties

 1. `visibleDealerHand`: Returns the visible cards in the dealer's hand.